 Since the Constitution was signed in 1975 after the military junta of 1967-1975 and a referendum which rejected the monarchy, the newly built democratic Greek system is a parliamentary republic with the President of the Greek Republic as the head of the state, appointed by the legislative power.

-The head of the Government today (since July 2019) and Prime Minister of Greece is Kyriakos Mitsotakis, while President of the Hellenic Republic (since 2020) is Katerina Sakellaropoulou (the first woman in this position).
+The head of the Government today (since July 2019) and Prime Minister of Greece is Kyriakos Mitsotakis, while the President of the Hellenic Republic (since 2020) is Katerina Sakellaropoulou (the first woman in this position).
 The previous Prime Minister was Alexis Tsipras.

 You will find below general information about politics in Greece, the organization of the state and the Greek political system.

-Information about the political organization of the state, the legislative power and judicial power and also information about the political tensions.
+Information about the political organization of the state of Greece, the legislative power and judicial power and also information about the political tensions.